 Our Board believes in continuous improvement of Board effectiveness and functioning as well as individual skills and knowledge.
-All new directors are required to participate in our director orientation program to familiarize them with the Company's business, strategic plans, significant financial, accounting and risk management issues, ethics and compliance programs, principal officers, and internal and independent auditors.
+All new directors are required to participate in our director orientation program to familiarize them with the Company's business, strategic plans, significant financial, accounting and risk management issues, ethics and compliance programs, corporate governance practices, sustainability strategy, principal officers, and internal and independent auditors.

-We also provide directors with regular presentations and memoranda on key business, ESG, and other important topics intended to help directors stay current on practices and emerging issues and in carrying out their responsibilities, with focus last year on compliance matters and corporate culture.
-Directors from time to time tour Company facilities and attend our trade shows and investor events.
-In addition, directors participate in outside continuing education programs to increase their knowledge and understanding of the duties and responsibilities of directors and the Company, regulatory developments, and best practices.
+In addition to annual ethics training, we also provide directors with regular presentations and memoranda on key business, ESG, and other important topics intended to help directors stay current on practices and emerging issues and in carrying out their responsibilities, with focus last year on compliance matters, corporate culture and sustainability.
+Directors from time-to-time tour Company facilities and attend our trade shows and investor events.
+In addition, directors receive presentations and reports from our auditors, consultants and other outside advisors and participate in outside continuing education programs to increase their knowledge and understanding of the duties and responsibilities of directors and the Company, regulatory developments, emerging trends, and best practices.